Part-time, in class or online The Writer’s Studio

 Q: What do I need to do to graduate?

-A: Students who successfully complete the core courses, two elective courses, and receive a pass on their final portfolio will be eligible to receive the Creative Writing Certificate.
+A: Students in our Vancouver program who successfully complete the core courses, two elective courses, and receive a pass on their final portfolio will be eligible to receive the Creative Writing Certificate.
 To see the list of core and elective courses, please visit the curriculum page.

 Q: Why was my application rejected?

-A: After giving all applications careful consideration, each mentor chooses nine writers for his or her mentor workshop group.
+A: After giving all applications careful consideration, each mentor chooses nine writers for their mentor workshop group.
 The mentors choose writers to whose writing they feel drawn and to whom they can provide the right kind of training and support.
-We typically invite between 60 and 70 percent of applicants to join The Writer's Studio.
+We typically invite between 60 and 70 percent of applicants to join the Writer's Studio.

 You may request feedback if your application is unsuccessful.
-Many writers apply two or three times before they are accepted into the program.
+We have had writers apply two or three times before they are accepted into the program.
 Sometimes this happens because a new mentor has joined the program.
-It may also happen if the same mentor sees an improvement in your writing, your dedication, and your involvement in writing activities and training.
+It may also happen if the same mentor sees an improvement in your writing, your dedication and your involvement in writing activities and training.